Tennessee Williams: Education

 From 1929 to 1931, Williams attended the University of Missouri in Columbia, where he enrolled in journalism classes.
 He was bored by his classes and distracted by unrequited love for a girl.
 Soon he began entering his poetry, essays, stories, and plays in writing contests, hoping to earn extra income.
 His first submitted play was Beauty Is the Word (1930), followed by Hot Milk at Three in the Morning (1932).
 As recognition for Beauty, a play about rebellion against religious upbringing, he became the first freshman to receive honorable mention in a writing competition.

 At University of Missouri, Williams joined the Alpha Tau Omega fraternity, but he did not fit in well with his fraternity brothers.
 After he failed a military training course in his junior year, his father pulled him out of school and put him to work at the International Shoe Company factory.
 Although Williams hated the monotony, the job forced him out of the gentility of his upbringing.
 His dislike of his new 9-to-5 routine drove Williams to write prodigiously.
 He set a goal of writing one story a week.
 Williams often worked on weekends and late into the night.
 His mother recalled his intensity:

 Tom would go to his room with black coffee and cigarettes and I would hear the typewriter clicking away at night in the silent house.
 Some mornings when I walked in to wake him for work, I would find him sprawled fully dressed across the bed, too tired to remove his clothes.

 Overworked, unhappy, and lacking further success with his writing, by his 24th birthday Williams had suffered a nervous breakdown and left his job.
 Memories of this period and of a particular factory co-worker would contribute to the character Stanley Kowalski in A Streetcar Named Desire.
 By the mid-1930s his mother separated from his father due to his worsening alcoholism and abusive temper.
 They agreed to a legal separation in 1946 but never divorced.

 In 1936, Williams enrolled at Washington University in St. Louis where he wrote the play Me, Vashya (1937).
 After not winning the school's poetry prize, he decided to drop out.
-In the autumn of 1937, he transferred to the University of Iowa in Iowa City, where he was graduated with a B.A. in English in August 1938.
+In the autumn of 1937, he transferred to the University of Iowa in Iowa City, where he graduated with a B.A. in English in August 1938.
 He later studied at the Dramatic Workshop of The New School in New York City.
-Speaking of his early days as a playwright and an early collaborative play called Cairo, Shanghai, Bombay!, Williams wrote, "The laughter ... enchanted me.
+About his early days as a playwright and an early collaborative play called Cairo, Shanghai, Bombay!, Williams wrote, "The laughter ... enchanted me.
 Then and there the theatre and I found each other for better and for worse.
 I know it's the only thing that saved my life."
-Around 1939, he adopted Tennessee Williams as his professional name, in acknowledgement of his Southern accent and roots.
+Around 1939, he adopted Tennessee Williams as his professional name in acknowledgement of his Southern accent and roots.